braddmg/GenDist/README.md

   -g1 GENE1, --gene1 GENE1
                         The first gene to compare.
   -g2 GENE2, --gene2 GENE2
-                        The second gene to compare.
-  --output OUTPUT       Base name for output files (CSV and PDF).
+                        The second gene to compare.Give me --output OUTPUT       Base name for output files (CSV and PDF).
 ```
-Lets run the script with the resistance.csv file in the repository, which was obtained with ABRicate using the CARD database.
+## Example Run
-THe file should contain the next columns: SEQUENCE, GENE, START and END.
+Run the genetic distance analysis on resistance.csv, which contains resistance gene data.
+You’ll need the columns: SEQUENCE, GENE, START, and END.
 ```
 python GenDist.py -f resistance.csv -g1 sul3 -g2 qacL --output sul3-qacL
 ```
 ![Co-occurrence plot](https://github.com/braddmg/images/blob/main/sul3-qacL_histogram.pdf)
+This command will output a histogram of genetic distances between the sul3 and qacL genes.
-In this case these genes since to have a genetic distance aprox of 1.1 kb, that explain their co-occurence across the set of plasmids.
+The histogram suggests a genetic distance of approximately 1.2 kb, explaining the co-occurrence of these genes across plasmids.